mehulagg/gitlab/doc/development/code_review.md

 as a reviewer, it is recommended that they are not also picked as the maintainer to ultimately approve and merge it.

 Maintainers should check before merging if the merge request is approved by the required approvers.
-If still awaiting further approvals from others, remove yourself as a reviewer.
+If still awaiting further approvals from others, remove yourself as a reviewer then `@` mention the author and explain why in a comment.
 Stay as reviewer if you're merging the code.

 Maintainers must check before merging if the merge request is introducing new vulnerabilities, by inspecting the list in the Merge Request